agilbert1412/Archipelago.Gifting.Net/README.md

 _service.CloseGiftBox();
 ```

-Once a giftbox is open, you can close it at any time, but you do not have to.
-You can leave your giftbox open for as long as you wish, even across different sessions.
+Once a giftBox is open, you can close it at any time, but you do not have to.
+You can leave your giftBox open for as long as you wish, even across different sessions.
-An open giftbox can receive gifts at any time.
-If your game can only receive gifts while online (sync), you should close the giftbox when disconnecting to prevent receiving gifts while offline.
-If your game can receive gifts while offline, you can keep the giftbox open forever and simply check on the gifts when logging in.
+An open giftBox can receive gifts at any time.
+If your game can only receive gifts while online (sync), you should close the giftBox when disconnecting to prevent receiving gifts while offline.
+If your game can receive gifts while offline, you can keep the giftBox open forever and simply check on the gifts when logging in.
-Closing a giftbox will delete all of its content, so make sure you empty it first to avoid losing gifts.
+Closing a giftBox will delete all of its content, so make sure you empty it first to avoid losing gifts.

 ## Receiving Gifts